 Chances are you mentioned your discomfort to the dentist expecting the extraction to take care of it.
 Or are you in a bind, asking yourself, “where can I find a tooth extraction near me?”

 What Happens If the Tooth Extraction Pain Just Gets Worse?

 In some cases, tooth extraction takes care of the pain immediately.
 In other cases, dental pain will decrease steadily over a few days.
 But if the pain persists, you need to Dr. Hayes to make sure there’s not a serious problem.
 There are only a few reasons you could have additional pain after having a tooth extracted:

 - Osteonecrosis (infection in the bone)

 Dry Sockets – Don’t Lose the Clot!

 The most common reason to have pain after a tooth extraction is a dry socket.
 The gums produce a small clot that fills the space where the tooth root was.
-Over a couple weeks, heals and solidifies into the gum and jaw.
+Over a couple of weeks, heals and solidifies into the gum and jaw.
 The clot can be dislodged, though when you suck through a straw, or blow air through pursed lips, smoke a cigarette, or drink a carbonated beverage.
 But the loss of that clot can mean the nerves are exposed and it can be very painful.
-Usually Tylenol or Advil can relieve that discomfort until your gums heal down into the extraction site.
+Usually, Tylenol or Advil can relieve that discomfort until your gums heal down into the extraction site.
 For people searching for a “comfortable tooth extraction near me,” ask our Lafayette oral surgeon what we do to help prevent dry sockets!